Part-Time Rehearsal Assistant, CityDance Conservatory

 Marie recently graduated from Dance ICONS Choreographic Institute with a certificate in choreography.

-Marie has been a year-round faculty member at CityDance for 7 years.
-Along with teaching and choreographing, Marie has worked as Costume Mistress and onsite summer camp manager as well.
+Along with teaching and choreographing for CityDance, Marie has worked as Costume Mistress and onsite summer camp manager as well.
 She started working in 2010 at the CityDance summer intensive and has set quite a few dances on the Conservatory and top level students.
-As a year-round faculty member, Marie teaches between 7-9 classes a year in ballet, modern and jazz.
+As a year-round faculty member, Marie teaches between 7 and 9 classes a year in ballet, modern and jazz.

-Currently Marie is also Head of the Dance Department at Sidwell Friends School, Washington DC.
+Currently, Marie is also Head of the Dance Department at Sidwell Friends School in Washington, DC.

 Robert J. Priore